Urmik11/IPL-Website/README.md

 - Experimenting with modern styling
 - Polishing the basics of UI design
 - Responsive design

-While it’s simple, it marks a solid step forward in my **frontend development journey**, and I’m excited to keep leveling up my skills. 🚀

 ## 📂 Project Structure
 - `pro.html` → Main entry point of the project